 Workplace anxiety is becoming increasingly common among Americans.
 In fact, Verywell Mind reports that about 40% of working Americans feel stressed throughout their day at work.
 At times, anxiety can be a healthy response to stimuli.
 Yet, too much anxiety can lead to a decline in an individual’s overall health as well as their ability to perform their personal and professional roles adequately.
 This is concerning given that, now more than ever, companies must rely on the ability of employees to self-regulate and manage their time efficiently while working from outside of a typical office setting.

 Anxiety is a feeling of unease generally associated with uncertainty surrounding the outcome of a specific action or the future as a whole.
 There are multiple forms of anxiety that can affect an individual and various ways in which they are displayed.
 It is important for an individual to recognize the symptoms of their anxiety in order to effectively determine how to best mitigate its occurrence and severity.
 So, what’s the difference between workplace anxiety and general anxiety which affects an individual’s ability to work?
+Here’s what you need to know about recognizing the symptoms and how to overcome workplace anxiety if you are struggling with it.

 An Anxiety Disorder that Affects Work vs. Workplace Anxiety